 Urban Porosity through Public Platforms: EDGE, Shanghai

-Session: Track F: Best Tall Building Award By Function: Mixed Use, Part 2 & Interior Design Award
+Session: Track F, Session 3: Best Tall Building Award By Function: Mixed Use, Part 2 & Interior Design Award

 General Manager, K.WAH

 Executive Director, Aedas